Flat Earth Games announces Objects in Space, a modempunk stealth space-trading game.

 “This world is what you make it,” added Leigh Harris, co-founder of Flat Earth Games.
 “We’re giving players the ability to build their ship from scratch, tweaking each component and module to optimise their ship for stealth, speed, jump capabilities, weapons arrays, cargo hold or whatever else best suits their play style.”

-Objects in Space will launch for PC and Mac in 2016.
+Objects in Space will launch for PC and Mac in early 2018.

 - Open-ended space trading

 - A deep and detailed world with many factions to encounter and systems to explore